travel in Spain?

 Golf: available just about everywhere so pick a location to suit your other interests.
 If the budget is low head for the Costa de la Luz, if it's a mid-winter break try the Canaries or if you want the best selection of courses take a holiday in the Costs Brava.
 Whatever you need, golf breaks in Spain will deliver.

 Sailing: widely available, check locally.
-For board surfing etc. see below.
+For board surfing etc.

-Wind/Kitesurfing: at most beaches but
+Wind/Kitesurfing is at most beaches but

 aficionados head for pretty and always-windy Tarifa, near Gibraltar or for endless awesome windy beaches head for the Canary Islands.

 coast, down south on the Costa de la Luz and off the Canaries but very little on